 The study of metabolomics has been under development for decades.
 However, only recently have its possibilities in cancer diagnosis and treatment become more than just speculation.
 The beauty of metabolomics lies in its ability to measure physiological changes without invasive methods.
-Thus, it can transform cancer research and diagnosis, but many hurdles prevent it from clinical application for oncology treatments.
 This article investigates what metabolomics is, why it is essential for cancer diagnosis, and how human breath can be sufficient to collect metabolites.

 How Is Metabolomics Disrupting Cancer Research?

 Metabolomics is an emerging research technology that’s becoming a staple to supplement traditional “omic” tools.
 Cancer detection techniques are essential for early diagnosis and provide a way to screen appropriate populations, guide initial treatment strategies, assess the efficacy of treatments, and track cancer progression.

 Biologically, cancer cells rewire their metabolism to propagate exponentially and adapt themselves in the tumor microenvironment.
 However, these changes are also triggered by cancerous tissues, which can change normal tissue metabolism.
 This is where metabolomics comes in.